ndgibb/Prompt-engineering-portfolio-/README.md

 **Prompt Example**:
 *"Design a seasonal maintenance checklist for a gas water heater and furnace combo.
 Include safety steps, part inspection points, and efficiency tips."*

--regular filter changes based on the life of the filter usually a 1 to 3 month timeframe.
+1. First change the filter regularly based on the life of the filter usually a 1 to 3 month timeframe.
--check for any water around the bottom of the water heater -keep the water heater clean from dirt and dust. sometimes dust buildup can happen around the pilot light which can be cleaned by vacuuming or blowing air at the bottom of the water heater.
+2. Next check for any water around the bottom of the water heater
+3. Keep the water heater clean from dirt and dust. sometimes dust buildup can happen around the pilot light which can be cleaned by vacuuming or blowing air at the bottom of the water heater.
 This requires that you shut the gas off and remove the cover and should most likely performed by a license plumber.
--check your carbon monoxide alarm which is necessary for detecting if your water heater or furnace has a venting issue. make sure the alarm is in good working order.*
+4. Lastly check your carbon monoxide alarm which is necessary for detecting if your water heater or furnace has a venting issue. make sure the alarm is in good working order.*

 ---